 California is our home.
 Oregon and Washington our close neighbors.
 Arizona, Nevada, and Idaho are in our backyard.
 And British Columbia is our close cousin to the north.
-Throughout the U.S. and Canadian West, we know all the hidden gems to delight and inspire your travelers.
+Throughout the U.S. and Canadian West, we know all the hidden gems to delight and inspire.

 From tour planning, including operations, step-on guides and fully-trained Tour Managers, we provide everything you need for a successful travel experience.
 Every one of our tours is customized based on your group size and budget.

 Scroll down to see our suggested itineraries, which include the very best of the Western U.S. and Canada.
-Many of these itineraries can be combined with other itineraries to create longer experiential travel experiences.
+Many of these itineraries can be combined to create longer experiential travel experiences.
 Interested in adding a special event to the itinerary?
-Please visit our Unique Tours & Events page by clicking below!
+Please visit Unique Tours & Events!

 Travel throughout California by rail!
 Amtrak provides daytrip service from city to city as a motorcoach follows you with your luggage!
 Cities may include San Francisco, Sacramento, San Luis Obispo, Santa Barbara, the Danish-inspired village of Solvang, San Jose, Los Angeles and/or San Diego to name just a few.
 Explore the California State Railroad Museum in Sacramento and enjoy a private trolley ride on the streets of San Francisco.
 Meals along the way at rail-themed restaurants along with optional scenic train rides, create a special itinerary that can be easily expanded into Oregon, Washington, or Nevada and points east with travel aboard the Coast Starlight or California Zephyr.